-We arrived at the hostel late afternoon on Wednesday from Sonoma.
-We knew Midpines was very small so we stopped in Merced for groceries on the way, and promptly wished we’d done so in foodie heaven Sonoma where everything is local and organic, not like the processed stuff in an average American supermarket.
+We arrived at our hostel late afternoon on Wednesday from Sonoma County.
+We knew Midpines was very small so we stopped in Merced for groceries on the way.
+There are some big grocery stores there, but we wished we’d done our shopping in foodie heaven Sonoma instead where everything is local and organic.

 We’d planned to go into the park for sunset at Artist Point but were too exhausted after the long drive—another reason to stay in the park as you can maximise your time there.

-Day 1 (9.30am to 9pm) – Cooks Meadow Loop, Taft Point, Sentinel Dome, Glacier Point & Tunnel View
+Yosemite Itinerary Day 1 (9.30am to 9pm) – Cooks Meadow Loop, Glacier Point and Tunnel View

 Cooks Meadow Loop